-- 1. 'Parent(s)' includes guardian(s) or any person who has parental responsibility for the pupil or who has care of him. - 2.
-Is to', 'are to' and 'must' are obligatory.
+1. 'Parent(s)' includes guardian(s) or any person who has parental responsibility for the pupil or who has care of the pupil.

+2. 'Is to', 'are to' and 'must' are obligatory.
 'Should' is not obligatory but is best practice and is to be adhered to unless non-compliance can be justified